monarch-initiative/monarch-app/CONTRIBUTING.md

 - Python - Most of us use Python version 3.10.12 for development and try to be compatible with versions 3.9-3.12.
 - [Poetry](https://python-poetry.org/docs/#installation) - We use Poetry to manage dependencies in `monarch-py`
-- pyenv (suggested) - I recommend using pyenv to manage your Python version within different projects
+- [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation) (suggested) - I recommend using pyenv to manage your Python version within different projects

 ### Frontend Requirements

-- Node - The monarch-app frontend is developed in typescript/javascript using Node.js
-- Yarn - We use yarn for package management in node environment.
-- nvm - I recommend
+- [Bun](https://bun.sh/docs/installation) - Bun is used as a drop-in replacement for Node (non-browser JavaScript runtime environment) and Yarn (package manager).
+If you already have Node.js installed you Bun will not conflict with your Node.js environment and can be installed as a module.
+The frontend/CONTRIBUTING.md has simple instructions on how to install Bun.

 ### Other Requirements